spotify/spotify-json/README.md

 encode(player_codec, player) == "{\"name\":\"Daniel\",\"position\":{\"x\":0,\"y\":0}}";
 ```

-Since `codec`s are just normal objects, it is possible to create and use
+Since codecs are just normal objects, it is possible to create and use
-several different `codec`s for any given data type.
+several different codecs for any given data type.
 This makes it possibile to
 parameterize parsing and do other fancy things, but for most data types there
-will only really exist one `codec`.
+will only really exist one codec.
 For these cases, it is possible to extend
 the `default_codec` helper to support your own data types.

 ```cpp